 Slate used for structural purposes such as walling will always be laid with the layered edge of the stone exposed to the weather, built in this way slate walls last for centuries!

 Welsh slate is relatively free of mineral impurities, though can contain flecks of fools gold and occasional white quartz veining.

 A superb material for house signs, welsh slate will engrave and cut beautifully using any method, and is suitable for both inscised and raised in relief lettering.

-To see wonderful examples of engraved slate and to witness the enduring quality of Welsh slate simply visit the churchyard of a Welsh chapel and wander among the headstones, standing testiments of a marvellous stone and brilliant craftsmanship.
+To see wonderful examples of engraved slate and to witness the enduring quality of Welsh slate simply visit the churchyard of a Welsh chapel and wander among the headstones, standing testaments of a marvelous stone and brilliant craftsmanship.

 The most common colors for Welsh Slate are shades of mid grey and maroon.
-We use the best quality mid and dark grey slates for our house signs.
+We usually used the best quality mid and dark grey slates for our house signs.